SteveKChiu/lua-intf/README.md

 	.endModule();
 ````
-If your C++ function is overloaded, pass `&funcion` is not enough, you have to explicitly cast it to proper type:
+If your C++ function is overloaded, pass `&function` is not enough, you have to explicitly cast it to proper type:
 ````c++
 	static int test(string, int);
 	static string test(string);